shahwaiz14/event-tracker/README.md

 pip install -r requirements.txt
 ```

-4. Create a database from your terminal.
+4. Open a new terminal windowm and create a database from your terminal.
 Make sure you have postgres installed on your machine.

 ```sh
 createdb -h localhost -p 5432 -U shahwaiz EventManager